 Wait until the baby starts to show new growth, then cut it away from the parent.

-Final quick tip: Plant a few babies together in one pot for an instantly fuller look.
+TIP: Plant a few Spider Plant babies together in one pot for an instantly fuller look.